 Old Athens is found here.
 Today it is a combination of old architecture and boutique bars and restaurants.
 Some of the greatest tastes in any kind of food are in and around this area.
 It attracts a huge amount of young people from all over the world.
 Perfect area for day or night.

 Anafiotika is an area inside Plaka where houses are build in an island style.
 Specifically it is the architecture of the cycladic island of Anafi.
 It is like a hidden village under the north side of Acropolis, with small pathways.
-This village was build from citizens of Anafi, when they were invited from king Otto to come and help in the restructuring/rebuilding of Athens.
+This village was build from citizens of Anafi, when they were invited from king Otto to come and help in the restructuring/rebuilding of the city.
 Walk through these pathways and you will think you are in Cyclades.
 Extra Bonus: Amazing Graffiti!

 Temple of Zeus